nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Sorting tasks by date : `sort`

 Sort tasks in ascending order of their dates.
+By sorting tasks you can easily see upcoming deadlines and decide which tasks to prioritise!

 Format: `sort`